KC7-Foundation/kc7_data/envolvelabs2/README.md

 | where name == "Linda Holbert"
 ```

->3. 🤔Each employee at Envolve Labs is assigned an IP address.
+>3. 🤔 Each employee at Envolve Labs is assigned an IP address.
 Which employee has the
 IP address: “192.168.0.191”?

 Here are some additional operators we like to use: